Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 The Exit syscall does not return anything and takes one argument:

 1. `status`: Status of the process' exit.
 0 - for success / OK, 1 - non success / error.

-Let's look at how everything would be set up.

 Let's move the required values in the relevant registers.